-The first model of cosmology that I was exposed to, when I was around 6 years of age, was the Static universe model, because that's all my father knew.
-According to this model, the universe is infinite in all directions, it is eternal, and it is not going anywhere.
-Of course I accepted it, because that is what kids do: accept everything presented to them as a fact.
+The first model of cosmology that I was exposed to, as a small child, was that of the static universe, because that's all my father knew.
+According to that model, the universe is infinite in all directions, it is eternal, and it is not going anywhere.
+Of course I accepted it, because that is what kids do: accept everything presented to them as fact.

-When I was around 10 years of age, I heard of the Big Bang and the expansion of the universe; this new model of cosmology made me feel a bit uncomfortable, but again I accepted it, because a) that's what the scientists said, and b) I could go to my father and tell him that he was wrong.
+Then, during elementary school, I heard of the Big Bang and the expansion of the universe; this new model of cosmology made me feel a bit uncomfortable, but again I accepted it, because a) that's what the scientists said, and b) I could go to my father and tell him that he is wrong.

-Later, during my mid-teens, I heard of the red-shift of galaxies, as simply the Doppler effect applied to light, and it sounded reasonable, but then I heard of red-shift as the stretching of photon wavelengths due to expansion of space itself, which sounded very exotic to me.
-I was again willing to accept it, because scientists had said so, but I was now beginning to feel uncomfortable, because I am not into pretending to understand things that I do not truly understand.
+Later, during my junior high-school years, I heard of the red-shift of galaxies, as simply the Doppler effect applied to light, and it sounded reasonable, but then I heard of cosmological red-shift, as the stretching of photon wavelengths due to expansion of space itself.
+That sounded very exotic to me.
+I was again willing to accept it, because scientists had said so, but I was now starting to feel uncomfortable, because I am not into pretending to understand things that I do not truly understand.
 (Furthermore, my father had no concept of such things, so I could not even start a discussion with him with the goal of showing him that he is wrong.)

-Then I started hearing of truly bizarre observations, such as the fact that all galaxies seem to be moving away from us; when I want to graphically express my bewilderment at this, I raise my arms, smell my armpits, and say "why, what's wrong with us?"
+Then I started hearing of truly bizarre observations, such as that galaxies in all directions around us are red-shifted, meaning that they are all moving away from us.
+When I want to comically express my bewilderment at this, I raise my arms, smell my armpits, and say "why, what's wrong with us?"

-I heard that according to red-shift observations, the farther away a galaxy is, the faster it is moving away from us, and that not only the galaxies are moving away from each other, but the rate at which they are moving is increasing, meaning that galaxies are accelerating away from each other.
+I learned that according to red-shift observations, the farther away a galaxy is, the faster it is moving away from us, and that not only the galaxies are moving away from each other, but the rate at which they are moving is increasing, meaning that galaxies are accelerating away from each other.
 Again I accepted all that because scientists had said so, but by that time it was already clear to me that I was accepting these things only because I had no other option.
-I could sense a little something in my subconscious that was finding all this uncomfortable to the point of being disturbing.
+A little something in me was finding all this uncomfortable to the point of being disturbing.

-Then, during my senior high-school years I started hearing of dark matter and dark energy; popular media portrayed them as new discoveries, but a closer examination of what was actually being said by the scientists revealed that they were nothing but fictitious notions that scientists had dreamt up in order to explain the observations, otherwise the numbers did not add up.
+The apex of my discomfort came during my last year of senior high-school, when I started hearing of dark matter and dark energy; popular media portrayed them as discoveries, but a closer examination of what the scientists were actually saying revealed that they were nothing but fictitious notions that scientists had dreamt up in order to explain the observations, otherwise the numbers did not add up.
 In other words, the scientists had given names to their ignorance.
-And it was not just some small discrepancies that these novelties were called to correct for; Dark matter and dark energy were supposed to account for almost 95% of the universe.
-On the surface I was okay with this, because again, scientists had said so, but that little something in my subconscious was starting to find all this quite preposterous and had started becoming genuinely disturbed.
+And it was not just some small discrepancies that these novelties were called to correct for; dark matter and dark energy were supposed to account for about 95% of the universe.
+On the surface I was okay with this, because again, scientists had said so, but that little something in me had now started finding all this quite preposterous and becoming genuinely disturbed.

-Stop for a moment and think how arrogant this is on our behalf: we are saying "here are our observations of the universe," and "here are our theories to explain those observations," and "by the way, our theories only explain 5% of the universe, the remaining 95% is inexplicable."
-And then, instead of admitting that our theories are worthless, we take it for granted that they are correct, and we assume that there must be some as of yet completely unknown and completely unobserved mechanisms at play that account for the missing 95%, so that our theories will, nonetheless, end up being correct.
-To top it all off, we come up with a couple of cool names for those mechanisms, to make the public think that we actually have a clue as to what we are talking about.
+Stop for a moment and think how arrogant this is on our behalf: we are saying "here are our observations of the universe," and "here are our theories to explain those observations," and "by the way, our theories only explain 5% of the observations, the remaining 95% is inexplicable."
+And instead of admitting that our theories are worthless, we take it for granted that they are correct, and we assume that there must be some as of yet completely unknown and completely unobserved mechanisms at play which account for the missing 95%, so that our theories end up being correct.
+To top it all off, we come up with a couple of cool names for those mechanisms, to make the public think that we actually have a clue as to what we are talking about.1

 This was so disturbing to me, that in order to retain my sanity I was forced to invest some thinking into it, despite the hopelessness of the endeavor, given that I have no formal background in physics, let alone astrophysics; my field is software engineering.

-I quickly realized that there is: if light happens to have an as of yet unknown property that causes its frequency to ever so slightly decrease as it travels through the vast expanses of intergalactic space, the result would appear as red-shift.
-This would beautifully explain various observations:
+If light happens to have an as of yet unknown property which causes its frequency to ever so slightly decrease as it travels through the vast expanses of intergalactic space, then clearly, the result would appear as red-shift.
+That would beautifully explain at least two observations that are currently receiving disturbing explanations:

 - Light reaching us from distant galaxies has to travel a longer distance than from nearby galaxies, therefore more distant galaxies should appear more red-shifted, as they indeed do.
 This is a much nicer explanation than to say that galaxies are not only moving away from us, but actually accelerating away from us.